archiesarrewood/coalesce-2023/pages/attendees/index.md

     trim(first(company)) as company_name,
     count(*) as attendees,
 FROM read_json_auto('sources/attendees.json')
-where company IS NOT NULL AND company != '-' AND company != ''
+where company IS NOT NULL AND company != '-' AND company != '' AND company != 'N/A'
 GROUP by trim(lower(company))
 ORDER BY attendees DESC
 ```